imfatant/test/README.md

     Notice that every flight mode switch position is set to Manual so that you're absolutely guaranteed a clean pass-through signal to your test servo as you move the transmitter's stick.
 I've also set the flight mode switching channel to 5.
 ArduCopter defaults to 5, but ArduPlane defaults to 8 (for various reasons that aren't interesting).

     The servo should be plugged into the bottom-most servomotor output header (oriented as on the pinout diagram).

+    Power to the servo(s) must be supplied via the 2s LiPo connector, NOT the jack plug.

 ## Extras
 99) Equipping your BBBlue-based drone with a Bluetooth speaker can be fun, providing that the Bluetooth RF transmissions don't interfere with any other systems.
 There's a bunch of info out there on BlueZ/PulseAudio/ALSA, but fortunately, it all boils down to something pretty simple.